mkao006/sws_r_api/r_modules/compute_yield/README.md

-# Computation Module for yield calculation
+# Computation Module for Yield Calculation

 This is the module for computing the yield based on production and area harvested.